AdamGagorik/superpocketmine/README.md

 PocketMine
 ==========

-This is a PocketMine server setup to run on a Linux server.
+This is a PocketMine setup to run on a Linux server.

 Usage
 =====